XBigTK13X/tabletop-librarian/README.md

 TTS provides mods as a list of assets.
 If any of those links are deleted, then the entire mod is effectively destroyed.
 When copyrights are being protected for actively available games, that isn't a problem.
 When an abandoned title that is loved is lost to bit rot, then the community is worse off than had it been before.

-The third party software TTS Mod Manager is almost perfect, but it is closed source and hasn't been updated in a while.
+The third party software TTS Mod Backup is almost perfect, but it is closed source and hasn't been updated in a while.
 There are dozens of other projects with similar goals, but TTS Mod Manager is the only widely used competitor.

 ## Goals